-and Rodiguez-Clare, 2009).
-Caliendo et al. (2021) demonstrate that when domestic subsidies are unavailable, the optimal tariff tends to be lower when imports are used in production in a roundabout setting, because the lower tariff mitigates a double marginalization inefficiency that arises from markups in the tradable sector.
+are unavailable, the optimal tariff tends to be lower when imports are used in production in a roundabout setting because the lower tariff mitigates a double marginalization inefficiency that arises from markups in the tradable sector.
 Our results differ because we model trade in both inputs and final-goods and show that tariff escalation decreases when an upstream subsidy is not available.
-We also exploit an isomorphism between the model with market power and one with external economies of scale, similar to Kucheryavyy et al. (2017), to show analytically that the first-best allocation features tariff escalation.
+We also exploit an isomorphism between the model with market power and one with external economies of scale, similar to Kucheryavyy et al. (2017), to show analytically that the first-best allocation using the minimal number of instruments features tariff escalation.
 This may seem at odds with Lashkaripour and Lugovskyy (2021), who characterize optimal tariffs as independent of the economy's input-output structure when optimal production subsidies are available.
 While we also find that a downstream production subsidy can be used instead of a downstream tariff, its use then requires an additional downstream export tax.
 Crucially, a final-good tariff is a perfect substitute for those instruments, while an input tariff is not.
-In sum, we show that optimal tariffs on inputs are lower than those on final-goods when implementing the first-best with the minimum number of domestic instruments (e.g., with only one domestic subsidy or none at all).
-Extensive quantitative exploration also indicates that second-best import tariffs (which rule out all subsidies and export taxes) also feature tariff escalation for a wide range of parameter values.
+In sum, we show that optimal tariffs on inputs are lower than those on final-goods when implementing the first-best with the minimum number of domestic instruments.
+Extensive quantitative exploration also indicates that second-best import tariffs (which rule out all subsidies and export taxes) feature tariff escalation for all empirically plausible parameter combinations.